quickjkee/eff-diff-edit/README.md

 ### 0. Colab notebook
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1rtu01eOB2gwr_j0gSyzXgkbMUKL_mNIx?usp=sharing)

 First of all, try to play with our **colab notebook**.
-It is single image editing in which you can edit your own images.
+It is single image setting in which you can edit your own images.
 ### 1. Preparation

 Install required dependencies